Getting Started with Azure

 - Step 1: Configuring HVR for Azure

-- Step 2: Setting up your on-premises Hub and Source databases
+- Step 2: Setting up your on-premise Hub and Source databases

 - Step 4: Create source location